kubernetes/website/content/en/docs/contribute/_index.md

 ## Getting Started

-Anyone can open an issue with documentation or contribute a change using a PR, but some tasks need a higher level of access in the Kubernetes organization.
+Anyone can open an issue describing problems or desired improvements with documentation, or contribute a change with a pull request (PR).
+Some tasks require more trust and need more access in the Kubernetes organization.
-See [Participating in SIG Docs](/docs/contribute/participating/) for a more detailed overview of roles and permissions.
+See [Participating in SIG Docs](/docs/contribute/participating/) for more details about of roles and permissions.

-Kubernetes documentation is managed using a GitHub repository.
-While we welcome contributions from anyone, you do need basic comfort with git and GitHub to operate well in the Kubernetes community.
+Kubernetes documentation resides in a GitHub repository.
+While we welcome contributions from anyone, you do need basic comfort with git and GitHub to operate effectively in the Kubernetes community.

-At a minimum, do the following to get involved with documentation:
+To get involved with documentation:

 1. Sign the CNCF [Contributor License Agreement](https://github.com/kubernetes/community/blob/master/CLA.md).
-2. Familiarize yourself with the [documentation repository](https://github.com/kubernetes/website) and the static site generator we use for the documentation site, [Hugo](https://gohugo.io/).
+2. Familiarize yourself with the [documentation repository](https://github.com/kubernetes/website) and the website's [static site generator](https://gohugo.io).
-3. Understand the basic processes around [improving content](https://kubernetes.io/docs/contribute/start/#improve-existing-content) and [reviewing changes](https://kubernetes.io/docs/contribute/start/#review-docs-pull-requests).
+3. Make sure you understand the basic processes for [improving content](https://kubernetes.io/docs/contribute/start/#improve-existing-content) and [reviewing changes](https://kubernetes.io/docs/contribute/start/#review-docs-pull-requests).

 ## Other ways to contribute